Tuesaday-15-00-17-00-semestr-work/semester-work-assignment-tuesday-15-00-17-50-team-kj14/README.md

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue.

+## License

+This project is licensed under the [Your License Name] License - see the `LICENSE` file for details.